Slapping the leaders

 The routine on the Saturday morning was to take the six “slapping lines” out to the boat and then set off for the nets.
 The “slapping line” was a length of quite heavy rope, about 18mm, the length of a leader, so about 100 metres.

 On arrival at each net position the net was first fished in the usual way but the headpole was not pushed back into position.
 Instead the “net ends” of the leader were untied from the head and replaced with the slapping line.
 The leader was then hauled into the boat over the bow, pulling the boat towards the shore with the slapping line being paid out over the stern.
 When the bow of the boat reached the land end of the leader the leader pole was removed from the net and taken onto the boat.
-The net was then untied from the land end rope and the slapping line tied to the land end rope.
+The net was then untied from the land end rope and replaced by the slapping line.
 The leader pole was then tied to the slapping line and left floating in the sea.

 This all sounds fairly straightforward but it certainly was not.
 Hauling the boat 100 metres and getting the net onboard was hard work.
 The boat and the nets were heavy and it was a lot more difficult if there was any wind.
 It would take two of the crew to haul, one to bundle the net as it came aboard, and one to manage the slapping line.